feifeiwww/20220726_Databricks_Demo_Transfer_Learning_with_MLflow/README.md

 (f) Important note: you must attach your notebook to a cluster before you can run it.
 If your cluster is terminated, you need to restart it or re-create a new cluster.

-(g) You may check your MLflow experiments results under the "Experiments" tab on the left.
+(g) You may check your MLflow experiments by clicking "Experiments" on the top.

 **3. Or on Databricks enterprise edition:**